Semiannual Report to Congress

 The Chairman may comment on the report but may not change it.
 Within 30 days of receipt, the Chairman transmits the report to Congress, together with management’s report on the status of audit and inspection recommendations and agreed-upon actions, and any remarks by the Chairman.

-Links to the five most recent Semiannual Reports are provided below.
-To view Semiannaul Reports dating back to September 1989, go to Archive of OIG Publications.
+Links to the most recent Semiannual Reports are provided below.
+To view Semiannual Reports dating back to September 1989, go to Archive of OIG Publications.

 - March 31, 2014 (22 pages)